WKLH: Dave and Carole

 Dave and Carole have also hosted hundreds of thousands of comedians in their studios.
-Since 1988 they have featured the weekly headliner at the Comedy Cafe in Milwaukee.
-Other comedy "regulars" include: Fred Klett, Jim Gaffigan, Kyle Cease, Kathleen Madigan and Stephen Lynch and Wisconsin native Frank Caliendo.
+Since 1988, they have featured the weekly headliner at the Comedy Cafe in Milwaukee.
+Other comedy "regulars" include Fred Klett, Jim Gaffigan, Kyle Cease, Kathleen Madigan and Stephen Lynch and Wisconsin native Frank Caliendo.

 Dave and Carole also produce and host many live shows in the Milwaukee area.
 These include their yearly "Comedy 4 Kids" at the Riverside Theater, "Dave and Carole-ing" for Christmas, their annual Christmas show also at the Riverside Theater, and the "Music of the Morning 'KLH" featuring the talented musicians of the morning show.
 All of these shows are fund raisers for their various charity endeavors and all shows typically sell out within seconds.

 On June 29, 2015, Carole Caine was let go by Saga after her contract was not renewed, ending a 29-year career at WKLH.
-Mornings are currently hosted by Dave Luczak.
+In December 2024, Dave Luczak announced his retirement.
+He was replaced as morning host by Dave Coombs, who had hosted middays.

 Miracle Marathon

-Once every year starting in 1998, WKLH's morning show, Dave & Carole, host the "Miracle Marathon" to raise money for Children's Hospital of Wisconsin.
+Once every year starting in 1998, WKLH's morning show hosts the "Miracle Marathon" to raise money for Children's Hospital of Wisconsin.
 Over the course of three days in 2008, they raised over $1.4 million.
-Dave and Carole's 11-year total is over $11 million.